hdShang/arxiv-daily/docs/cs-CL/2025-05-03/papers/250502862v3-cannot-see-the-forest-for-the-trees-invoking-heuristics-and-biases-t.md

 ---
 layout: default
-title: Cannot See the Forest for the Trees: Invoking Heuristics and Biases to Elicit Irrational Choices of LLMs
+title: "Cannot See the Forest for the Trees: Invoking Heuristics and Biases to Elicit Irrational Choices of LLMs"
 ---

 # Cannot See the Forest for the Trees: Invoking Heuristics and Biases to Elicit Irrational Choices of LLMs